awsdocs/aws-powershell-user-guide/doc_source/pstools-getting-set-up.rst

 **To load the Powershell Tools module into your current session**

-1. Open a PowerShell prompt and type the following command:
+1. Open a PowerShell session, type the following command, and press Enter.

     .. code-block:: none

         PS C:\> Import-Module "C:\Program Files (x86)\AWS Tools\PowerShell\AWSPowerShell\AWSPowerShell.psd1"

-    .. note:: In PowerShell 4.0 and later releases, Import-Module also searches the Program Files folder for installed modules, so it is not necessary to provide the full path to the module.
+    .. note:: In PowerShell 4.0 and later, Import-Module also searches the Program Files folder for installed modules, so it is not necessary to provide the full path to the module.
 You can run the following command to import the AWSPowerShell module.
 In PowerShell 3.0 and later, running a cmdlet in the module also automatically imports a module into your session.